Origin-Byte/sui-unity-sdk/README.md

 ## Dependencies

-Every dependency with source code can be found in ./Assets/AldrinLabsSDK/Plugins.
+Every dependency used by the SDK and added with source code can be found in ./Assets/SuiUnitySDK/Plugins.

-Nuget packages are in ./Assets/AldrinLabsSDK/NuGetPackages
+Nuget packages are in ./Assets/SuiUnitySDK/NuGetPackages

 - `suinet`, our internal C#/.NET Sui library.
 It will be regularly updated as features are added to the core library.
 - `Chaos.NaCl.Standard`
 - `Portable.BouncyCastle`
 - `Newtonsoft.Json` (included in recent Unity versions by default)

+### Samples dependencies
 - `TextMesh Pro` (Unity restores it)
+- `WebGLCopyAndPaste`

 ## Roadmap
 - Mobile platform support (iOS, Android)